gavlooth/purple/FIXME.md

 Previously `purple_symbol_term` returned table indices for unbound symbols instead of nick-encoded values.

 **Status:** Fixed - now computes nick encoding from source string.

 ---

+### ~~Or-Pattern Only Binds First Alternative's Variables~~ (FIXED)

+**File:** `src/parse/_.c:1484-1516`

+Previously or-patterns only collected bindings from the first alternative, causing incomplete bindings when alternatives had different variable sets.

+**Status:** Fixed - `purple_bind_pattern_vars` now validates that all alternatives bind the same variables in the same order (lines 1489-1510), then binds from the first alternative.
+Mismatched bindings cause a compile error.

+---